Skip to content

 0310 Glossary Model

 A glossary is a collection of related semantic definitions.
 A semantic definition describes the meaning of something.
 This may be, for example, a concept, object or activity.
+These are defined as Glossary Terms.
+The Glossary is a collection of glossary terms and other related definitions.
+These can be organized into folders.

 A metadata repository may contain many glossaries, particularly when it is part of a bigger enterprise.
 Each glossary may come from a specific team or external organization.
 Or it may be focused on a particular topic or set of use cases.